Koki-Yamaguchi/koki-yamaguchi.github.io/_posts/2021-11-08-skunked-term.md

 ### billion
 I was surprised that the first definition of the word "billion" in the Oxford English Dictionary is

-> originally and still commonly in Great Britain: A million millions"
+> originally and still commonly in Great Britain: A million millions

 Well, this is totally understandable, albeit surprising to me at first, since billion is the combination of the prefix "bi-", which obviously means "two", and million.
 In the 16th century, this term was purposely created to denote "the second power of a million".